joune/servicediagnostics/README.txt

 On the "All" view, arrows point from bundles to the services they use.
 On the "Unavail" view, arrows point from a leaf component to its missing dependencies.

+(note: the lib directory is provided for dependencies that are not readily available as OSGi bundles from maven)

 Issues & TODOs:
 ===============
 * use of JSONObject in Servlet.scala is a bit awkward, but Scala's native json is still incomplete..